Who needs to have a TB test?

 - "Bad cough" that lasts more than 3 weeks

-Latent TB has no active symptoms and cannot be detected without a test.
+Latent TB has no active signs or symptoms, is not contagious, and can only be detected blood test.